sja-odoo/Covid-Vaccine-Availability-India/README.md

-# Covid-Vaccine-Availability-India
-Check Vaccine Availability in India
+# Check Vaccine Availability in India
 Get notified to your Telegram Bot whenever vaccine slot is availble to your Pincode

 #### Future imrovements